Analysis | Inside Cuomo’s ‘improper and retaliatory’ campaign to fight sexual harassment allegations

 “County Executive #1 understood the call to contain an implicit threat linking access to vaccines for County Executive #1’s county, which County Executive #1 had been working with Mr. Schwartz and others in the Executive Chamber to obtain, with County Executive #1’s position on the allegations regarding the Governor,” the report says.
 “County Executive #1 described himself as ‘stunned’ and unsettled by Mr. Schwartz’s call.”

-On March 7, Schwartz called the executive again — just a few minutes after the executive had been discussing vaccination sites in their county with another staff member.
+On March 7, Schwartz called the executive again — just a few minutes after the executive had been discussing county vaccination sites with another staff member.

 “County Executive #1 informed us that he found the calls from Mr. Schwartz, someone he did not know well and whose only interaction with him was in the context of vaccines, to be stunning, and that he read implicit threats into the calls,” the report says.

 DeRosa told investigators that it didn’t occur to her that county officials might feel pressured by the situation.
-Schwartz, who also said he began such calls be specifying that he wasn’t calling about the vaccines, acknowledged an “optics problem” and that it would have been better if someone else had handled it.
+Schwartz, who also said he began such calls by specifying that he wasn’t calling about the vaccines, acknowledged an “optics problem” and that it would have been better if someone else had handled it.

 The report is less harsh on the governor’s team on this point.
 But it’s difficult to understand how top aides might not have thought better about enlisting someone, as the report emphasizes, “whose only role in the government at that time was the administration and distribution of vaccines.”

-Note: An earlier version of this article misspelled Lindsey Boylan's name as Lindsay.
-The article has been corrected.